 Of the approximately 77,780 persons employed in Saginaw County in 2021, 52.6% originate from outside the county, while 47.4% live within the county.
 Nearly 35,000 residents of the county commute to surrounding areas daily for employment.
 Regardless, the 40,937 non-residents who work in the area represent a substantial base of potential support for future residential development within Saginaw County.

-The following compares the distribution of in-commuters by annual income for Saginaw County and Region G (region average).
+The following compares the distribution of in-commuters by annual income for Saginaw County and the East Central Michigan Region (region average).

 Source: U.S. Census, Longitudinal Origin-Destination Employment Statistics (LODES); Bowen National Research